Timothy Gaillard, MHA, FACHE

-Timothy M. Gaillard was named Senior Vice President and Chief Operating Officer of UW Hospital and Clinics in October 2014.
+Timothy M. Gaillard was named Senior Vice President, Chief Operating Officer, University Hospital in October 2014.

-Tim began his career in hotel management and then served in the United States Army Health Services Command and Army Reserves for eight years.
-He worked as a Senior Biomedical Equipment Technician for two years and Director of Engineering Services for seven years at Palmetto Health in Columbia, S.C.
+Tim began his career in hotel management, then served in the U.S. Army Health Services Command and Army Reserves for eight years.
+He then worked as a hospital director at Palmetto Health in Columbia, S.C.

 Tim received his Bachelor of Science degree in Hotel, Restaurant and Tourism from the University of South Carolina, Columbia; his Masters of Science in Business Administration from Boston University, Heidelberg, Germany; and his Masters of Health Administration from the University of South Carolina.
 He is also a Fellow in the American College of Health Care Executives.